30+ Income Survey Questions (Ranges, Examples + Best Practices 2026)

 Why Ask About Income (and When Not To)

 Income data is powerful when paired with a clear research goal.
 It enables pricing research by showing what different segments can afford.
 It supports market segmentation by grouping respondents into brackets that behave differently.
-For new users, an onboarding segmentation survey can collect income data alongside other demographic attributes early in the customer lifecycle.
 And it powers affordability analysis by revealing who finds your product accessible and who does not.

 Cross-tabulating satisfaction scores by income bracket tells you which segments see the most value in your product.
 If high-income users rate you 4.5/5 but lower-income users rate you 2.8/5, you have a pricing or positioning problem worth solving.